2022 Annual Report

 Cultivating Relationships, Strengthening Institutions

-López believes patriarchal social norms are one of the biggest challenges to addressing violence against women and girls (VAWG) and acknowledges that the prosecutor’s office has a hard time raising awareness.
-“This society is machista, about 35% of the complaints we receive are related to VAWG.
-We do give talks about prevention, but [because of time constraints, and limited personnel], it’s not prioritized.”
+López believes patriarchal social norms are one of the biggest challenges to addressing violence against women and girls and acknowledges that the prosecutor’s office has a hard time raising awareness.
+“This society is machista, about 35% of the complaints we receive are related to gender-based violence.
+We do give talks about prevention, but it’s not prioritized.”
 López commends WJI’s focus on training municipal service providers and engaging men and community leaders, acknowledging that sensitivity training and education are key to preventing gender-based violence.

 Cultivating Relationships, Strengthening Institutions